-As at 31 December 2023, the Scheme's asset allocation consisted of a single bulk annuity contract with LGAS (valued by the Scheme actuary at £230.1m) that is designed to broadly match the related actuarial liabilities.
-The Scheme also holds some residual surplus cash: as at 31 December 2023 £11.0m was held in the Columbia Threadneedle Sterling Liquidity Fund, as well as £0.2m held in the Trustee bank account to meet ongoing expenses.
+As at 31 December 2024, the Scheme's asset allocation consisted of a single bulk annuity contract with LGAS (valued by the Scheme Actuary at £206.2m that is designed to broadly match the related actuarial liabilities.
+The Scheme also holds some residual surplus cash: as at 31 December 2024 c. £10.5m was held in the Columbia Threadneedle Sterling Liquidity Fund, as well as £0.9m held in the Trustee bank account to meet ongoing expenses.